 On November 20, 2015 and December 23, 2015, the Company closed the acquisition (the "Galaxy Acquisition") of a majority of the issued and outstanding ordinary shares (each, a "Galaxy Share") of Galaxy Gold Mining Limited ("Galaxy"), a gold mining company with operations in the Mpumalanga Province of South Africa.
-The Company has also made an offer to all other shareholders of Galaxy to acquire the remaining Galaxy Shares on economically equivalent terms.
+The Company has made an offer to all other shareholders of Galaxy to acquire the remaining Galaxy Shares on economically equivalent terms which will close on September 14, 2016.